PublicMediaKitchen/alexa-quiz-sample/tutorial.md

 ## Steps
 1. Start a new project with `ask new` and name the skill.
 This will create a few new directories for the skill.
-1. Install tne npm dependencies in `/lambda/custom`:
+1. Change directories into your newly created skill directory.
+Install tne npm dependencies in `/lambda/custom`:
     ```
     $ cd lambda/custom
     $ npm install